-Now that you have understood how to choose the best beans for yourself, it’s time to choose your dripper!
-Among the many types of drippers on the market, how do we choose the right one?
+Now that you have understood how to choose the best beans for yourself, it’s time to choose your coffee dripper!
+Among the many types of coffee makers on the market, how do we choose the right one?

-Last month, we introduced 10 different drippers in detail on our blog.
-In this article, we are going to summarize the reviews in 5 aspects.
-Looking at these aspects, you can decide what you like most and find your favorite dripper.
+Previously, we introduced 10 different drippers in detail on our blog.
+In this article, we are going to summarise the reviews in 5 aspects.
+Looking at these aspects, you can decide what you like most and find your favourite dripper.

 The shape of the dripper affects the extraction space, the depth and size of the filtering layer.
 New drippers come into play every day, and we are always open to try and test new products.